Gutenberg College: Authorization and accreditation

 Gutenberg is a non-profit corporation authorized by the State of Oregon to offer and confer a Bachelor of Arts in Liberal Arts.

 On November 3, 2009, Gutenberg College was first awarded full accreditation status by the Transnational Association of Christian Colleges and Schools (TRACS) Accreditation Commission.
 TRACS is an accrediting organization recognized by the Department of Education and the Council for Higher Education Accreditation.
 The college is exempt from various federal guidelines concerning discrimination (e.g., Title IX), the investigation of accusations of sexual abuse, and the reporting of on-campus crimes that govern most other accredited colleges due to its refusal to accept federal funding.

 On October 21, 2014, the Transnational Association of Christian Colleges and Schools (TRACS) Accreditation Commission awarded Gutenberg College "Reaffirmation I" of its Accredited status as a Category II institution.
 This status is effective for a period of ten years.

-Students and student life

-Gutenberg's students come from a variety of religious and non-religious backgrounds.
-Their educational backgrounds also vary: many were homeschooled; others attended public or private schools.
-Gutenberg offers a housing option with a common meal program.

-While at Gutenberg, students may take advantage of programs at the University of Oregon, located a block from the Gutenberg campus.
-Gutenberg students have attended UO lectures and events, and they have participated in UO dance, drama, music, and art classes.

-Gutenberg graduates have pursued a variety of careers, including teaching and the medical profession; and they have entered such graduate programs as law, journalism, liberal arts, and philosophy.